How do living organisms give evidence of God as the Designer, Creator, and Sustainer of life?

 Develop and use a model (e.g., Punnett squares, diagrams, simulations) to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.
 (MS‑LS3‑2)

 Life: Origins, Unity, and Diversity

-Apply scientific principles to construct a personal model that explains origins of life on earth and acknowledges God as the Creator.
+Apply scientific principles to construct and share a personal model that explains origins of life on earth and acknowledges God as the Creator.

 Why does God want human beings to choose to have a healthy mind and body?

 God designed a plan for healthful living that leads to optimum spiritual, physical, mental, and emotional health.

 Health Promotion and Disease Prevention

 Collect data from family members to compile evidence that supports the claim that personal health is influenced by the environment and genetics.